On this degree, you will be exposed to an exciting range of experiences within film culture, from industry practice through to experimental cinema.

 Optional specialisms will allow you to study areas of particular interest in more detail while ensuring you have a solid base from which to build.
 You will graduate as an enterprising and entrepreneurial practitioner capable of working in today’s film industry as well as shaping its future.

-90% of our final year students who study Cinematic and Photography courses said they have had the right opportunities to work with other students as part of their course.
 Join us on live chat now to find out more, or register to meet us at an open day.

 All statistics shown throughout this page are taken from Unistats, Destination of Leavers from Higher Education (DLHE), BU institutional data and Ipsos MORI (National Student Survey) unless otherwise stated.